The Ultimate Travel Packing List: Carry-On Only Guide for 2026

-Why Most Packing Lists Fail You?
+Why Most Packing Lists Fail You

 This guide fixes the gaps found in generic articles.
 We aren't just talking about socks and shirts; we're talking about the realities of modern travel like why you need a non-surge-protected power strip for cruise ships, or why an AirTag is now non-negotiable.
 This is the heavy-lifting done for you, based on actual miles traveled, not just internet research.